SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 # Notes on Inception

 The film unfolds through two inception attempts, revealing Cobb's expertise.
-In the first, he incepts Saito for Cobol Engineering company.
-In the final, he aims to free Saito from Limbo state.
+In the first, he incepts Saito for Cobol Engineering mandate.
+In the final, he incepts Fischer and attempt to free Saito from the Limbo state.

 The movie's opening scene finds Cobb stranded on the Limbo shore.
 This moment holds a duality: did Cobb attempt to incept Saito to secure his return, or did Saito incept Cobb to join him?
 While both options are plausible, the latter is more probable since Saito **only tests** Cobb: